Shoukaku07/AES-256-Folder-Encrypted/README.md

 It's important to note that while this code demonstrates basic file encryption and decryption, there are important security considerations to keep in mind when implementing encryption in a real-world application.
 For example, securely storing and managing encryption keys, handling exceptions, and ensuring data integrity.
 Additionally, AES-256 encryption is considered more secure than the 128-bit key used in this code.

 ## How to use it?

+You can download the java file that I have provided. then place them in the respective java src, making sure to change the package according to your application.

+How to start encrypted?
+`FolderEncryptor.encryptFolder("/storage/emulated/0/Download", "MyPassword");`
+Decrypted:
+`FolderEncryptor.decryptFolder("/storage/emulated/0/Download", "MyPassword");`

+How to encrypt single file?
+`
+File fileToEncrypt = new File("/storage/emulated/0/MyFiles.txt");
+String encryptionPassword = "your_password_here";
+FolderEncryptor.encryptFile(fileToEncrypt, encryptionPassword);`
+Decrypted:
+`
+File decryptFile = new File("/storage/emulated/0/MyFiles.txt");
+String decryptPassword = "your_password_here";
+FolderEncryptor.decryptFile(decryptFile, decryptPassword);`